 3. Product Strategy Electrical Manufacturer focuses on Quality and Personal Service.
 Promoting competitors cheaper products as unsafe, causing downtime, injury and Law Suits.
 Focusing on 'Quality gear that lasts' means their higher priced gear is cheaper in the long-run

 4. Simple joint-venture Strategy Pizza Shop sells coffee from the Bar next door which in turn sells pizzas from Pizza Shop.

 5. Government Regulations Strategy An Australian Software Manufacturer (SaaS).
 Targets Businesses that Tender to Government.
-Because Australian Government bodies look favourably upon Tenderers that use Australian Made Services.
+Because the Australian Government likes tenderer's that use Australian Made.